PaloAltoNetworks/prisma-cloud-compute-operator/docs/offline_openshift.md

 # OpenShift Offline Deployment

-This documentation demonstrates the automated [deployment](#installation-process) and [upgrade](#upgrade-process) processes for the Prisma Cloud Compute Console and Defenders within an isolated OpenShift Container Platform 4.7 using the [Operators for isolated environments guidance](https://cloud.redhat.com/blog/is-your-operator-air-gap-friendly?extIdCarryOver=true&sc_cid=701600000006NHXAA2).
+This documentation demonstrates the automated [installation](#installation-process) and [upgrade](#upgrade-process) processes for the Prisma Cloud Compute Console and Defenders within an isolated OpenShift Container Platform 4.7 using the [Operators for isolated environments guidance](https://cloud.redhat.com/blog/is-your-operator-air-gap-friendly?extIdCarryOver=true&sc_cid=701600000006NHXAA2).

 In this example we utilize the OCP built-in image registry for the storage of the Console, Defender and Operator images.
 For access to the built-in registry from outside the cluster, we set the `defaultRoute` parameter of the `configs.imageregistry.operator.openshift.io` resource to `true`.